The David Allen Prize

 • if the applicant is nominated by a third party, written acceptance by the applicant of the nomination.

 An assessment committee nominated by the ASA Council will evaluate the submitted materials and make a recommendation to the Council.
-The decision of the Council is final, including the decision not to award a prize in any given year.
+The decision of the ASA Council is final, including the decision not to award a prize in any given year.

 2021